MIDS-scaling-up/v2/week11/hw/README.md

 4       : Episode || Reward:  265.38375246986914
 5       : Episode || Reward:  231.17971859331598
 6       : Episode || Reward:  158.1286447553571
+.
+.
+.
+Average Reward:  243.09916996497867
 ```

-The assignment: Modify the parameters with your best (educated) guess to improve the model training.
+**The assignment**: Modify the parameters with your best (educated) guess to improve the model training.
 A well tuned model will start landing the module after about 300 iterations and consistently land it after about 400 iterations.
 If you are feeling creative, you can change other aspects of the model training (like batch size and epsilon value).

-Each training run will take between 150 and 400 minutes.
+**Each training run will take between 150 and 400 minutes**.
 So it is recommended to kick off the container and come back later to check on it.
 Try running the training process a few times with different values.

 You will have a lot of mp4 files in `/data/videos` on your TX2.
 You can use VLC or Chrome to watch the videos of your landing attempts to see the improvement of your model over the iterations.